What can you expect during your In-Home Consult?

 Adequate lighting helps, to examine how the baby is feeding and an oral exam.
 I might use a penlight or a headlamp to check baby's mouth to assist my visualization.

-Please attempt to feed your baby approximately two to two and a half hours prior to the consult so that your baby will be interested in feeding but not frantic.
+Please attempt to feed your baby approximately two to two and a half hours prior to the consult so that your baby will be interested in feeding but not unsettled.

 Please identify a table or counter that we can use to place my scale.
 The scale measures 16 inches by 23.6 inches.
 (This does not have to be in the same room as we meet)

 I am a huge animal lover but a stranger working closely with their new baby can be stressful for them.
 I require animals to be located in separate room from our consultation for safety purposes.

 Support via secure messaging is included after the initial consult for one week.
 If new or complicated issues arise, a second in-person consult is recommended.